Review: R for Rebuild, Reboot, Revival, RESPECT

 The first release is a little confusing in that it’s not a TV version.
 The GBP+VF-1J is seen briefly in DYRL firing its missiles and the box art does a good job of capturing that.
 The pilot figure though doesn’t really fit it actually being Hikaru (and in DYRL, it’s not Hikaru).
 Strangely though, the most obvious difference between a DYRL GBP and a TV GBP are the yellow vs. red missile tips.
 This toy should have yellow tips, it has red tips, a very poor oversight.
 The GBP itself is very nice with decent painted on detail and translucent plastic bits in the shin.
 The VF-1J with GBP toy differs from the OHM line in that there’s no longer a thin stripe on the heatshield.
 The HMR toys also now have a removable nosecone tip (for attaching the GBP parts).

-The VF-1S toy features a revised head sculpt which is much improved from the original.
+The VF-1S toy features a revised head sculpt which is much improved from the OHM.
 The new head is larger with a more defined crown and larger head lasers that now angle away from each other.
-The VF-1S also features a better Jolly Roger emblem that is a little lower down on the heatshield which makes for a more balanced torso appearance.
-The optional battroid small wings are way too small to my eye, not to mention a total pain in the rear to remove.
+The VF-1S also features a better Jolly Roger emblem that is a little lower down on the heatshield which makes for a more balanced torso.
+The optional battroid small wings are way too small to my eye and difficult to remove.
 You may want to swap head lasers with the provided straight ones in fighter mode.
-The strike parts are now a little darker shade of blue and have “UN SPACY” on the leg armor and don’t have a dot of red paint on top but everything else remains unchanged, including the paint and detail work revealed when the armor is removed from the main section of the rear booster.
+The strike parts are now a little darker shade of blue and have “UN SPACY” on the leg armor and don’t have a dot of red paint on top but everything else remains unchanged from the OHM, including the paint and detail work revealed when the armor is removed from the main section of the rear booster.
 While the OHM releases were a bright white, the HMR DYRL toys are a light gray.
 There seems to be a little variation in the gray as the VF-1S Hikaru is slightly darker than the VF-1J DYRL.

 The first two releases of the OHM, the VF-1J Hikaru and VF-1S Strike Focker have painted interior bays on the landing gears, after that Bandai stopped painting the parts and the HMR line continued leaving this area unpainted until the mass production release.
 The new shoulder gap covers look great and are simple to swap in.
-The heads both look great as well.
+Both heads look great.
 Bandai went the extra mile and painted the metal parts a metallic bronze that puts the cannon fodder look over the top.

 Hikaru Standalone VF-1J